vzubarieva/pizza-parlor/README.md

 Test: "It should return a Pizza object with two properties for toppings and size"
 Code: const myPizza = new Pizza("medium", ["anchovies", "pineapple"]);
 Expected Output: Pizza { size: "medium", toppings: ["anchovies", "pineapple"] }

+Describe: getCost()

+Test:" It should return cost of medium size pizza with cheese and pineapple toppings"
+Code: const myPizza = new Pizza("medium", ["cheese", "pineapple"]);
+      myPizza.getCost();
+Expected Output: 11